-

 Christine Lagarde

-French finance minister – the first woman appointed to that role in a G8 country
+French finance minister – the first woman appointed to that role in a G8

 -